InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 See the AS documentation for more details, and the discussion of the [Event Streams] service on its internal wiki.

+The application runs two **uvicorn** FastAPI processes in the container: - an API listening on port `8081`, and the web-socket service listening on port `8080`.

 ## Contributing
 The project uses: -